imabutahersiddik/awesome-education/README.md

 ## Learning:
 - [KhanAcademy](https://www.khanacademy.org) - _Free_ __Web, iOS__ - Courses in many different subjects.
 Can be used solo, or be used to teach a class, with tools for a teacher to monitor the class's progress.
+- [Yagc](https://yagc.tahriver.online) - _Free_ __Web__ - YAGC is a dynamic mobile learning platform designed to enhance educational experiences.
+It provides users with access to a variety of resources, enabling learning on-the-go and fostering a flexible approach to education.

 ## Tools:
 - [Classroom/Course Management](#classroomcourse-management)